xmlui-org/xmlui-mcp/README.md

 src/components/Slider/SliderNative.tsx:4: import { Root, Range, Track, Thumb } from "@radix-ui/react-slider";}
 ```

-And/or it might use the xmlui_examples tool to find uses in one or more app directories.
+It might use the xmlui_examples tool to find uses in one or more app directories.

 ```
 > examples slider